Prunoideae/MitoFlex/README.md

 ## 1.5 GPU

 MitoX does not explicitly requires GPU in the work, but a GPU will highly accelerate the process of sDBG building, about 3 times faster than normal.
-As the calculation could be done parallely

 # 2. Installation

 ## 2.1 From Docker Image

-## 2.2 From git repository
+## 2.2 From git repository (Conda required)

 # 3. Data requirement